Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-The Hepatitis C virus or HCV reproduces in the liver causing inflammation and possibly cirrhosis or liver cancer.
-There are six main strains of the virus.
-In the UK, the most common strains are known as genotype 1 and genotype 3.
+Hepatitis C virus (HCV) replicates in the liver, causing inflammation and potentially leading to cirrhosis or liver cancer.
+There are six main strains, with genotype 1 and genotype 3 being the most common in the UK.

 • Illegal injection drug use